 Advancing the Control and Elimination of NTDs: IMA contributes to the global goals of LF elimination by 2020 through a non-research cooperative agreement with CDC.
 IMA’s activities include providing transmission assessment survey (TAS) trainings in Ghana and Uganda.
 It has worked closely with the CDC to lead efforts in contributing to the development of global guidelines for integrated LF TAS surveys through pilot LF TAS, STH, and malaria surveys in Tanzania and Haiti.

 DEMOCRATIC REPUBLIC OF CONGO

-With DFID support, IMA is helping trachoma sufferers by providing them with surgical services and other case management support to help relieve pain, enable them to return to work, and prevent vision loss and blindness.
-IMA is leading implementation in Mtwara region, building district surgical team capacity.
-It will expand its work to reach nearly 14,000 patients within four years, working closely with project partners HKI, Sightsavers, and KCCO.
+DFID SAFE NTD Project: Trachoma is the leading cause of infectious blindness around the world.
+IMA’s work supports the surgical portion of the SAFE program, which is based on World Health Organization’s four-part strategy against trachoma: Surgery, Antibiotics, Facial cleanliness and Environmental improvement.
+With UK Aid support, IMA provides surgical services and other case management support for trachoma sufferers to help relieve pain, enable them to return to work, and prevent vision loss and blindness.
+IMA leads implementation in Mtwara region, building district surgical team capacity with the aim to reach nearly 14,000 patients within four years, working closely with project partners HKI, Sightsavers, and KCCO.